Biomutant

 Biomutant is an action role-playing game developed by Swedish developer Experiment 101 and published by THQ Nordic.
-The game was released on May 25, 2021 for PlayStation 4, Windows, and Xbox One.
-Versions of the game for PlayStation 5 and Xbox Series X/S were released on September 6, 2022.
+The game was released on May 25, 2021, for PlayStation 4, Windows, and Xbox One.
+Versions of the game for PlayStation 5 and Xbox Series X/S were released in September 2022.
+A port for the Nintendo Switch was released in May 2024.
 The game received mixed reviews from critics and sold 1 million units by August 2021.

 Gameplay

 Biomutant is an action role-playing game set in an open world environment and played from a third-person perspective in which the player takes control of a mammalian warrior in a world filled with mutated animals.
 Players customize their character including length, body shape and thickness, fur, fangs, and many other attributes that can be tweaked and all have direct impact on the statistics of the playable character during gameplay.
 A thicker character is heavier, which makes it slower but conversely allows it to deal and resist more damage.

 The protagonist is able to dodge to the left, right, and backward, as well as jump.
 The combat system combines melee attacks with long-range shooting.
 The player collects parts throughout the game and combines these parts to create a weapon.
 Each part has its own effect on the statistics of the end product.
 The game features a variety of Affixes, including cryogenic and electrical, which are effective in battles.
 When a cryogenic part is put onto a weapon, enemies will freeze when hit.
 The player can combine the power of multiple weapons by switching between different weapons during combat.

 Besides leveling up the playable character, the player can use level up points to strengthen their attributes or to unlock new attack combinations.
 Another way to learn new moves is by interacting with specific characters in each area.
 Most moves are based on weapons, which can be crafted using the game's weapon crafting system.